 We are 3 friends who have set out to change the world - one garage at a time.

 Our story begins in 2007 during our sophomore year of high school at Lincoln Christian School in Tulsa, Oklahoma.
 We all played on our high school football team together and got to know and trust each other over the course of 3 years and luckily capped it off with a State Championship in 2009.
 Many changes happened over the course of the following 4 years but one thing remained constant - our friendship.

-Seth and Jordan stayed in touch after Seth moved out to California in 2015.
-Two years into the "real world", Seth and Jordan got a good taste of what the employee life was like and neither one of them particularly liked it.
+Seth and Jordo stayed in touch after Seth moved out to California in 2015.
+Two years into the "real world", Seth and Jordo got a good taste of what the employee life was like and neither one of them particularly liked it.
 They were obsessed with being entrepreneurs.
-Over the course of a 3 month period, they spent 2 hours each morning before work filling a google sheet full of about 40 different business ideas that could be operated while Seth lived in California and Jordan lived in Oklahoma.
+Over the course of a 3 month period, they spent 2 hours each morning before work filling a google sheet full of about 40 different business ideas that could be operated while Seth lived in California and Jordo lived in Oklahoma.
 It was bound to happen at some point.
 At least, they hoped.

 The Shoe Drops

 In January 2017, Cole was laid off from his health and safety job and left with a mortgage, a car payment, and his family to support.
 They say that our greatest setbacks sometimes become our greatest opportunities.
 Cole spent months hustling to find work and earn a living with no light at the end of the tunnel.

 Get a college degree and find a safe job they said.
 So much for safety.

 Time started to pull us four all apart until one night at Lifetime Fitness, Jordo bumped into Cole and discovered that Cole had been laid off in January - it was May.
 Jordo called Seth the next day and told him about his conversation with Cole the night before.
 Seth and Jordo, feeling like one of their own was knocked down, wondered if they could help Cole by starting a business together in Tulsa.